 KEEPING YOUR PAYMENT OPTIONS OPEN

 Another thing that ensures an e-commerce business will reap high sales is offering multiple payment methods.
 As the online world has connected people from all over the globe and international shipping has become more feasible, many online stores a faced with the task of offering payment options to be able to cover as large of a customer group as possible.
 Whether it is Paypal, Visa, Mastercard, or Bitcoin, many are looking to throw as wide a net as possible, and with the internet digitizing every aspect of the business world, this task is not too hard to meet.

-Many businesses have found the social selling, which is the process of using social media platforms to develop relationships with potential and established customers.
+Many businesses have found social selling, which is the process of using social media platforms to develop relationships with potential and established customers.
 Unlike social marketing, social sales focuses on the sales aspect of the business, promoting it online through either direct contact with potential customers, promoting services online, listening to feedback from established customers and engaging in communication with them and/or amending their current sales strategy in order to attract as many new consumers as possible.

-With November approaching many will start to promote their special deals and offers through social media, in order to increase visibility and already have a customer group ready to buy their goods the moment cyber Monday or black Friday begins.
-For more information you can check out the following blogpost, discussing the ins and outs of social selling.
+With November approaching many will start to promote their special deals and offers through social media, in order to increase visibility and already have a customer group ready to buy their goods the moment cyber Monday or Black Friday begins.
+For more information you can check out the following blog post, discussing the ins and outs of social selling.

-The essence of all of these preparations for November come down to one motivating factor in the consumer world: efficiency and effectiveness.
+The essence of all of these preparations for November comes down to one motivating factor in the consumer world: efficiency and effectiveness.
 Whether is it shortening the purchasing time, delivery time, customization, or simply getting an immediate response from a chatbot, the customer wants his or her goods and wants it the way they want it and as soon as possible.
-With this in mind any online store can readjust their strategy and continue growing their business.
+With this in mind, any online store can readjust their strategy and continue growing their business.